Bunions

 Start going barefoot more.
 Walk on natural terrain, grass, sand, pebbles, rocks.
 Do your toe exercises daily, even if it’s just five minutes while you’re making breakfast.
 Switch to shoes that actually respect your foot’s anatomy.
 Be consistent.
 Be patient.

 Will your bunion magically vanish into thin air?
 Let’s be honest, probably not completely.
-But can you stop it from getting worse, crush the pain, improve your toe alignment, and build feet that are genuinely strong and functional?
+But can you stop it from getting worse, crush the pain, improve your toe alignment, and build feet that are properly strong and functional?
 One hundred percent yes.
 And for most people, that changes everything.

 Your feet have been crammed into tiny shoe prisons, parked on flat floors, and never once asked to actually do their job.
 They’ve been neglected and they’re telling you about it.
 Start treating them right and they’ll start working right.
 It’s really not complicated, it just takes some commitment and a willingness to kick your shoes off more often.